SJ23 Tech Tip G07, (Updated 2024-08-07) Bob Schimmel

 INDEX - Solvents, Soaps, Protective Coatings, Cleaning Techniques, Safety Warnings.

-The following suggestions have been supplied by various members of the SJ23 fraternity. (feel free to send me more ideas.
+Every boater has to clean things on their boat.
+Scrubbing for hours on end is not fun.
+So in an effort to make cleaning easier, we offer the following suggestions from various members of the SJ23 fraternity. (feel free to send me more ideas.
 I'll add them to the list).

 See "SAFETY WARNINGS" about mixing cleaners at the bottom of this list!